Leiji Matsumoto: Career

 In 1954, Matsumoto made his debut under his real name, Akira Matsumoto, with Mitsubachi no bōken in the magazine Manga Shōnen.

-Matsumoto's big break came with Otoko Oidon, a series chronicling the life of a student rōnin (a young man preparing for university entrance exams), in 1971.
-In 1972 he created the mature-themed dark comedy Western seinen series Gun Frontier for Play Comic magazine, which ran from 1972 to 1975.
+Matsumoto's big break came with Otoko Oidon, a series that chronicled the life of a rōnin (a young man preparing for university entrance exams), in 1971.
+In 1972 he created the mature-themed dark comedy Western seinen series Gun Frontier for the Play Comic magazine, which ran from 1972 to 1975.
 Around the same time he started a series of unconnected short stories set during World War II, Senjo Manga Series, which would eventually become popular under the title The Cockpit.

 He was involved in Space Battleship Yamato (1974) and created the highly popular series Space Pirate Captain Harlock (1977) and Galaxy Express 999 (1977).
 In 1978, he was awarded the Shogakukan Manga Award for shōnen for Galaxy Express 999 and Senjo Manga Series.
 Animated versions of Captain Harlock and Galaxy Express 999 are set in the same universe, which spawned several spin offs and related series, most notably Queen Emeraldas and Queen Millennia.

 Matsumoto supervised the creation of several music videos for the French house group Daft Punk, set to tracks from their album Discovery.
 These videos were issued end-to-end (making a full-length animated movie) on a DVD release titled Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.

-Some two dozen bronze statues—each four feet tall—of characters and scenes from Space Battleship Yamato and Galaxy Express 999 were erected in the downtown of Tsuruga in 1999.
-Each includes a plaque explaining the character and features Matsumoto's signature.
+Approximately two dozen bronze statues – each four feet tall – of characters and scenes from Space Battleship Yamato and Galaxy Express 999 were erected in the downtown area of Tsuruga in 1999.
+Each statue includes a plaque at its base explaining the character and features Matsumoto's signature.

 Matsumoto worked with Yoshinobu Nishizaki on Space Battleship Yamato (known outside Japan under various names, but most commonly as Star Blazers).
 Matsumoto created a manga loosely based on the series, and the Yamato makes cameo appearances (sans crew) in several of his works including the Galaxy Express 999 manga.

 A later work by Matsumoto called Great Yamato featuring an updated Yamato was renamed Great Galaxy due to legal issues with Nishizaki.
 As of 2009, Matsumoto and Nishizaki were working on independent anime projects featuring the acclaimed Space Battleship Yamato, with the conditions that Matsumoto cannot use the name Yamato or the plot or characters from the original, and Nishizaki cannot use the conceptual art, character or ship designs of the original.

 In August 2014, to celebrate the 60th anniversary of his debut, Matsumoto launched the manga Captain Harlock: Jigen Kōkai (Captain Harlock: Dimensional Voyage), illustrated by Kōichi Shimahoshi, in the pages of Akita Shoten's Champion Red magazine.
 Dimensional Voyage is a retelling of the original 1978 Space Pirate Captain Harlock manga.
 It had been licensed in the United States by Seven Seas Entertainment.